 - Make sure your vehicle is roadworthy and regularly checked and maintained

 - Stick to the speed limits and drive at a speed appropriate for the weather conditions

 If the worst happens and you are injured in an accident caused by somebody else, all is not lost.
-If somebody else is liable for your accident then you could get in touch with Accident Advice Helpline by calling us on 0800 689 0500 (or 0333 500 0993 from a mobile).
-We’ll be able to tell you if you have a viable claim, and because there are no upfront fees to pay – our lawyers work on a 100% no-win, no-fee* basis – you have one less thing to worry about.
+If somebody else is liable for your accident then you could get in touch with Accident Advice Helpline by calling us on 0800 689 5659.
+We’ll be able to tell you if you have a viable claim, and because there are no upfront fees to pay – our lawyers work on a no win no fee basis – you have one less thing to worry about.